-Classroom management strategies are universal practices that support all students.
+Classroom management strategies are universal practices that are powerful in increasing student achievement (Kratochwill, 2014; Hattie, 2012).
 These practices help to build a sense of community and foster relationships between teachers and students and among students.
-Effective classroom management strategies help to prevent student misbehavior and missed instructional time due to exclusionary disciplinary practices such as out-of-school suspensions.
-Proactive, preventative strategies teach and reinforce positive student behavior.
+Effective classroom management strategies help to prevent student misbehavior and missed instructional time.

 • Welcome students to class by name and encourage classmates to greet each other.

 • Call or send positive notes home to acknowledge positive behavior.

 • Learn about students’ strengths and needs, interests, families and accomplishments outside of school.

 • Build positive relationships among students by providing opportunities for group work.

 • Create the sense that teacher and all students are working together to learn and grow.